zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UERANSIM.md

 ##### About UERANSIM -

-[UERANSIM](https://github.com/aligungr/UERANSIM) is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation).
+[UERANSIM](https://github.com/aligungr/UERANSIM) is the open-source state-of-the-art 5G UE and RAN (gNodeB) implementation.
 It can be considered as a 5G mobile phone and a base station in basic terms.
 The project can be used for testing 5G Core Network and studying 5G System.
 UERANSIM can simulate multiple UEs and it also aims to simulate radio.
 Moreover for detailed feature set, please refer its [official page.](https://github.com/aligungr/UERANSIM/wiki/Feature-Set)

 Let's begin !!

 * Steps 1 to 5 are similar as previous [tutorial on vpp-upf](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed/-/blob/master/docs/DEPLOY_SA5G_WITH_VPP_UPF.md#5-deploying-oai-5g-core-network).
 Please follow these steps to deploy OAI 5G core network components.
-* We depoloy ueransim docker service on same host as of core network, so there is no need to create additional route as we did for dsTest-host.
+* We deploy ueransim docker service on same host as of core network, so there is no need to create additional route as we did for dsTest-host.
 * Before we proceed further for end-to-end SA5G test, make sure you have healthy docker services for OAI cn5g